618Project/WorldVu/README.md

 ![Imgur](http://i.imgur.com/vK583d0.jpg)

 <h2>Comparison</h2>
-To provide a comparision of the speedup,
+To provide a comparison of the speedup,
 1. The original code takes **66 seconds per frame**, thus resulting in **1980 minutes for rendering 1 min of video at 30fps**.
 2. Our accelerated code, if we replace only the blocks that we have worked on ( optical flow + sharpening ) in the original code, the rendering time is **19 seconds per frame**, thus resulting in **573 minutes for rendering 1 min of video at 30fps**.